tokio-rs/tracing/CONTRIBUTING.md

 ## Pull Requests

-Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the `tokio-trace-nursery` repository.
+Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the `tracing-nursery` repository.

 Even tiny pull requests (e.g., one character pull request fixing a typo in API documentation) are greatly appreciated.
 Before making a large change, it is